material-motion/material-motion/starmap/specifications/operators/upperBound.md

       type: Comparable
 ---

-# $.upperBound specification
+# upperBound specification

-This is the engineering specification for the `MotionObservable` operator: `$.upperBound`.
+This is the engineering specification for the `MotionObservable` operator: `upperBound`.

 ## Overview

-`$.upperBound` emits either the incoming value or the provided `maxValue`, whichever is smaller.
+`upperBound` emits either the incoming value or the provided `maxValue`, whichever is smaller.

 ## Example usage